6866 Main St., Wilmington, NC 28405

 Doug Haas – Wood Turner

 Doug Haas is a wood turner who creates exquisite, original works of art often from wood found on local streets.
-He is a volunteer woodturning instructor and mentor at Topsail High School and an active member of the Wilmington Area Woodturners Association and the American Association of Woodturners.
+He is a volunteer woodturning instructor and teaches Woodturning at Brunswick Community College, Southport Center.
+In addition he demonstrates a variety of techniques for Woodturning clubs around North Carolina.
 Doug’s wood turning builds upon his previous experience and exploration in painting and design.

 Doug graduated from East Carolina University in Greenville, NC with a BFA in Art with a studio major in painting and a minor in wood design.
 He also studied art at the Universidad de las Americas in Cholula, Puebla, Mexico.